ivadomed/ivadomed/docs/source/configuration_file.md

 #### gpu
 Integer.
 ID of the GPU to use.
 #### log_directory
-Folder name where output files (e.g. trained model, predictions, results) are saved.
+Folder name that will contain the output files (e.g., trained model, predictions, results).
 #### debugging
 Bool.
 Allows extended verbosity and intermediate outputs.